UniversalDependencies/docs/_ca/index.md

 ~~~

 * Clauses that modify other clauses but do not correspond to core arguments are called adverbial ([advcl]()),
-  although the class is broader than what non-UD theories may recognize as adverbial clauses.
+  but the class is broader than what non-UD theories may recognize as adverbial clauses.
 They are clausal
-  counterparts of oblique nominals and of adverbs.
+  counterparts of oblique nominals and adverbs.

 ~~~conllu
 # text = Els arbres existents es traslladaran mentre duri la urbanització.